-In addition to larger engineered projects, CDS and the Hopkinsville Public Works Department undertake smaller remedial projects throughout the year.
+In addition to engineered projects, HSSU and the Hopkinsville Public Works Department undertake smaller remedial projects throughout the year.
 Many of these projects are identified by residents and property owners.
 Resident calls/contacts are logged and smaller projects are evaluated (and performed) based on the area impacted, complexity, access and easements, and the availability of funding.
 Larger or more complex projects (i.e. non-remedial) are further evaluated for funding consideration as larger engineered projects.
-During this program year, 27 remedial projects were addressed.